justinbushy/Mathageddon/OSX_README.txt

-In order to run on OS X you must use brew to download SFML.
-(I know it's retarded) follow the snippet bellow and you’ll be fine
+In order to run on OS X you must use brew to download SFML. follow the snippet bellow and you’ll be fine

 If you don't have home-brew install it by using the following line.